 To further stress the importance of direct mail for charities, Charities spend 61% of their advertising on direct mail, that’s £239m of £394m.
 A huge 79% of all charity donations come from direct mail.

 Charity Direct Mail Fundraising

-The ROI of fundraising via print is staggering: for every £1 spent, £4 in donations are received, below is two examples of big charities and how direct mail has influenced their fundraising.
+The ROI of fundraising via print is staggering: for every £1 spent, £4 in donations are received; below are two examples of big charities and how direct mail has influenced their fundraising.

 While they only beat their target response rate by 1%, the average donation was nearly three times higher than the target average, bringing in a fundraising total of £165,164.
-A massive contributor to this was the use of varied direct mail, put together by the charity to tug on each recipient’s heartstrings.
+A massive contributor to this was the charity’s use of varied direct mail put together to tug on each recipient’s heartstrings.

 Sending Trustworthy and Charitable Direct Mail Through the Direct Mail Company